port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

        </details>

-Done! soon, you will be able to see any `Lambda functions`.
+Done! soon, you will be able to see any `S3 buckets`.